Kaba Ma Kyei: History

+On 27 June 1936, the Dobama Song was declared as the national anthem of Burma at the second conference of Dobama Asiayon held in Myingyan.
+Since then, Burmese nationalist sang Dobama Song instead of God Save the King.

-The State of Burma, a Japanese puppet state, officially adopted the Dobama Song as the national anthem in 1943.
+The State of Burma, a Japanese puppet state, officially adopted the Dobama Song as its state anthem in 1943.

 In the lead up to Burma's independence, U Nu asked U Sein Mya Maung to write a national anthem for their soon-to-be independent country.
 U Sein Mya Maung used the Dobama Song as a template, keeping the song's melody but slightly modifying the lyrics.
 The National Anthem was adopted as Burma's national anthem on 22 September 1947.